|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Erectile dysfunction is the inability to attain or maintain an erection of the penis that is firm enough for penetration during sexual intercourse.
 The condition is also called impotence.
 To initiate and maintain an erection, the penis must fill with blood.
 Nerve signals stimulate this blood fill.
 The nerves prompt certain blood vessels in the penis to expand so blood can fill it.
 Meanwhile, other blood vessels constrict, trapping blood inside.

 The following factors can cause erectile dysfunction:

-Neurovascular Function: Erection cannot be attained if nerve signals do not prompt blood vessels to do their job or if blood flow to the penis is reduced.
-Nerve problems can also diminish feeling in the penis, resulting in impotence.
+An erection cannot be attained if nerve signals do not prompt blood vessels to do their job or if blood flow to the penis is reduced.
+Nerve problems can also diminish feeling in the penis, resulting in dysfunction.

-Many medications can cause erectile dysfunction by impairing either vascular or nerve function.
+Many medications can cause erectile dysfunction by impairing either blood vessel or nerve function.

 What are the risk factors for erectile dysfunction?

 How is erectile dysfunction diagnosed?

 How can I reduce my risk of erectile dysfunction?

 What is it like to live with erectile dysfunction?

 Where can I get more information about erectile dysfunction?